jamesdweaver/hello-world/README.md

 # About
-This is the start of my github page

 I am currently in the PhD programme in Media & Arts Technology at Queen Mary University of London, and I am researching into how acoustics, and in particular reverberation interplays with musical expression and perfomance.

 I can be reached at j.d.weaver at qmul.ac.uk or https://twitter.com/_JamesWeaver